LGBTQ rights in Northern Nigeria

-Lesbian, gay, bisexual, and transgender (LGBT) persons in Northern Nigeria face severe challenges not experienced by non-LGBT residents.
+Lesbian, gay, bisexual, transgender or queer (LGBTQ) persons in Northern Nigeria face severe challenges not experienced by non-LGBTQ residents.
 Federal law prohibits all forms of homosexual activities and prescribes up to 14 years imprisonment for those found culpable.
-While the Maliki form of Shari'a law applied in 12 states have lesser penalty for unmarried persons, it prescribes the death penalty for married individuals.
+While the Maliki form of Shari'a law applied in 12 states has less severe penalty for unmarried persons, it prescribes the death penalty for married individuals.

-Nigeria has been widely criticized by human and civil rights organizations, as well as the United Nations, for failing to uphold, and even violating, the rights of LGBT people.
+Nigeria has been widely criticized by human and civil rights organizations, as well as the United Nations, for failing to uphold, and even violating, the rights of LGBTQ people.

 Legality of same-sex sexual activity

 Federal Penal Code

 Section 284 of the Penal Code of Northern Nigeria, Federal Provisions Act, which applies to all states in northern Nigeria, provides that:

 Whoever has carnal intercourse against the order of nature with any man, woman or animal shall be punished with imprisonment for a term which may extend to fourteen years and shall also be liable to fine.

 Section 405 provides that a male person who dresses or is attired in the fashion of a woman in a public place or who practises sodomy as a means of livelihood or as a profession is a "vagabond".
 Under Section 407, the punishment is a maximum of one year's imprisonment or a fine, or both.

 Section 405 also provides that an "incorrigible vagabond" is "any person who after being convicted as a vagabond commits any of the offences which will render him liable to be convicted as such again".
 The punishment under Section 408 is a maximum of two years' imprisonment or a fine, or both.